-Entry criteria ession teria Completion criteria Entry into training Specialty foundation Specialty consolidation Transition to fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: 20.
-Conditions that overlap with other specialties Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) 21.
-Autoinflammatory disease Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) know the topics and concepts in this knowledge guide that underpin specialty practice (knows) (knows) know how to apply the knowledge in this knowledge guide to specialty practice (knows how) frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how)
+Entry criteria Progression criteria Completion criteria Lasaria a sasta Entry into training Specialty foundation Specialty consolidation Transition to fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: 21.
+Autoinflammatory conditions Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) know the topics and concepts in this knowledge guide that underpin specialty practice (knows) (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 22.
+Non-inflammatory musculoskeletal and rheumatic disorders Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) know the topics and concepts in this knowledge guide that underpin specialty practice (knows) (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does)